Jeffrey Shallit

-Jeffrey Outlaw Shallit (born October 17, 1957) is a computer scientist, number theorist, and a noted critic of intelligent design.
+Jeffrey Outlaw Shallit (born October 17, 1957) is an American computer scientist and mathematician.
+He is an active number theorist and a noted critic of intelligent design.
 He is married to Anna Lubiw, also a computer scientist.

 Early life and education

-Shallit was born in Philadelphia, Pennsylvania in 1957.
-His father was Joseph Shallit, a journalist and author, and a son of Jewish immigrants from Vitebsk, Russia (now in Belarus).
+Shallit was born in Philadelphia, Pennsylvania, in 1957.
+His father was journalist Joseph Shallit, the son of Jewish immigrants from Vitebsk, Russia (now in Belarus).
 His mother was Louise Lee Outlaw Shallit, a writer.
 He has one brother, Jonathan Shallit, a music professor.

-He earned a Bachelor's degree in mathematics from Princeton University in June 1979.
-He received a Ph.D., also in mathematics, from the University of California, Berkeley in June 1983.
+Shallit earned a Bachelor of Arts (B.A.) in mathematics from Princeton University in June 1979.
+He received a Ph.D., also in mathematics, from the University of California, Berkeley, in June 1983.
 His doctoral thesis was entitled Metric Theory of Pierce Expansions and his advisor was Manuel Blum.

 Advocacy

 Since 1996, Shallit has held the position of Vice-President of Electronic Frontier Canada.

 In 1997, he gained attention for the publication on the Internet of Holocaust Revised: Lies of Our Times (also called the Shallit Report), a reprint of an article he had written for a Waterloo student publication in 1993, which detailed the backgrounds and past statements of various persons whom he accused of being Holocaust deniers, notably David Irving, Fred A. Leuchter, and Eustace Mullins.
 This triggered a public exchange of letters between him and Irving.

 Shallit has been a critic of the work of William Dembski promoting intelligent design.
 He has coauthored a paper with Wesley Elsberry demonstrating problems with Dembski's mathematical work, and would have appeared as a witness opposing Dembski in the Kitzmiller v.
 Dover trial had Dembski not dropped out.